AdekunleCrownAdeoye/Cart_Abandonment_Project/README.md

 - What steps can be taken to simplify the checkout process and address common pain points?
 - How can the website provide more transparency in pricing and shipping costs?
 3. Marketing Strategies:
-- What targeted marketing strategies can be implemented to address abandonment for specific product categories?
+- What targeted marketing strategies can address abandonment for specific product categories?
 - How can social media be leveraged more effectively to retarget abandoned carts?
 - What other marketing channels or tactics could be explored to improve conversions?
 4. Operational Efficiency: